WUPA: Construction, land mobile dispute, and STV years (1981–1984)

 WVEU began broadcasting on August 22, 1981.
-However, a planned full launch on October 1 had to be scuttled because of interference the station's broadcasts on channel 69—at the top of the TV band, 800 to 806 MHz—were generating to two-way land mobile radio transmissions.
+However, a planned full launch on October 1 had to be scuttled because the station's broadcasts on channel 69—at the top of the TV band, 800 to 806 MHz—were interfering with two-way land mobile radio transmissions.
 Further, the station had planned to fill daytime hours with programming from a business news service known as The Market Report, which ran into financial difficulties and was unable to start on time.
-Superstar TV was able to begin operating before the end of the year, with an official kickoff held on January 8, 1982, but WVEU was still required to shut down until 7 p.m. on weekday evenings, essentially leaving it without any commercial, non-STV programming.
+Superstar TV was able to begin operating before the end of the year, with an official kickoff held on January 8, 1982.
+The FCC continued to curtail WVEU's operating hours; WVEU was only allowed to sign on after 7 p.m. on weekdays and after 3 p.m. on Saturdays, though it was allowed to operate all day on Sundays.
+It only offered commercial, non-STV programming on Sundays from 7 a.m. to 3 p.m., running Superstar TV at all other times it was on the air.

 The two-way radio dispute continued to loom large over every facet of WVEU's operations for several years, as the station subsisted on production contracts.
 In June 1983, the FCC ruled that the station could begin operating at 50 percent power before 7 p.m. if it paid an estimated $250,000 to relocate all of the land mobile users affected by interference.
 However, these users protested the decision and filed for reconsideration with the commission.
 In February 1984, the FCC ordered the station to engage the users or pay them to relocate on penalty of losing the provisional program test authority under which WVEU had operated since 1981.
 While the dispute was resolved by July 1984, when the FCC granted a full license to BCG, the issue had doomed Superstar TV, which filed for bankruptcy in April 1983 and made its last broadcasts on the morning of July 23 with fewer than 3,000 subscribers.